irakan/my-learning-journey/README.md

 <br><br><br>
     3. **Data Mart:**
         - **Definition:** A subset of a Data Warehouse, with a focus on specific topics.
-        - Characteristics:
+        - **Characteristics**:
             - Users don't need advanced technical knowledge.
             - Subset of a Data Warehouse, smaller and topic-focused.
-            - Users have read-only access to department-specific information.
+            - Users have read-only access to specific information.
         - **Why it exists:** Provides users a quick and easy access to data for specific topics.
         - **Tools:**
             - *Free:* Microsoft Power BI (limited features)